hz-b/rayx/docs/src/Model/OpticalElements/OpticalElements.md

 ![image](../../res/ray-coord.png)
 _Source: [Schaefers](https://gitlab.helmholtz-berlin.de/RAY/RAY/-/wikis/uploads/bdcf4515e03b2fccf462c5f0d76052c3/Paper_Schaefers_RAY_Springer_2007.pdf)_

 The rule to keep in mind here is that if rays pass through an optical element, the element is placed in the XY-Plane; otherwise, it is in the XZ-Plane.
 The reasoning behind this is that the default direction of rays is always along the z-axis.
 This simplifies the design of beamlines, which mostly proceed in a straight line.
+This is subject to change, as we are currently discussing, having all elements in the XZ-Plane.

 To orient the optical element within the entire beamline, we can simply adjust the direction matrix.
 Defining the basis vectors of the direction matrix provides full control over the orientation of the optical elements/surfaces.